RoseCityRobotics/common_platform/docs/source/setup/host_and_software.md

 ## Host Settings
 <img src="/_static/img/raspberry-pi.png" alt="Raspberry Pi" width="20">
-The host has been preset for you as `rcr00_` with your specific ID.
+The host has been preset for you as `rcr00n` with your specific ID in place of "n".
 To update the hostname:

 1. Tell cloud-init to preserve your hostname:
    ```bash